Free S&H For Orders Over $30

 Inflammation and oxidative stress are closely linked.
 Researchers frequently explore curcumin’s potential influence on inflammatory signaling because inflammation may contribute to oxidative load on the cardiovascular system.

-This dual interest—antioxidant and anti-inflammatory pathways—explains why curcumin appears in so many heart-focused research discussions.
+This dual interest—antioxidant and inflammation-related pathways—explains why curcumin appears in many heart-focused research discussions.

 Human Studies Involving Oxidative Heart Stress